courtcc/bggn213/README.md

 # bggn213
-classwork for W24 at UCSD
+classwork for W24 at UC San Diego